StellarSand/privacy-settings/Privacy Settings/Spotify.md

- ## Browser
+ ## Website

  Login to [Spotify](https://www.spotify.com) from browser.

  Go to Profile > Account

  #### Edit Profile
- - Give false info in Date of birth
+ - Give false info in `Date of birth`
  - Share my registration data with Spotify's content providers for marketing purposes: Off

- Click Save Profile
+ Click `Save profile`

  #### Privacy Settings

- This can also be accessed from Spotify Ad Partner Preferences in the app, which will then redirect to browser.
+ This can also be accessed from `Spotify Ad Partner Preferences` in the app, which will then redirect to the website.

+- Process my personal data for tailored ads: Off
 - Process my Facebook data: Off
- - Process my personal data for tailored ads: Off